To become the world’s first proven careers ledger & trusted hiring network.

 - Every individual has the right to fully own data on their skills and experience.
 Nobody should be tied to centralised platforms, where data ownership lies with a third party.

-- No worker should be subject to prejudice over age, gender, birthplace or the university they went to.
-Workers should be judged on their personal attributes and skills.
+- No worker should be subject to prejudice over age, gender, nationality, race or the university they went to.
+Recruiters should adopt anonymised recruitment practices wherever possible.

 - As a legal right, every worker should have a platform to access and own their work data and control their professional identity.

-- In a tokenised world everyone should be rewarded for sharing data.
+- In a tokenised world, everyone should be rewarded for sharing data.

 - Referencing and background checks should be standard practice for all hiring journeys, giving employers verified evidence of employee skills and experience, via streamlined referencing tools.